 Dr. Danaya Olmstead

 Pelvic floor physical therapy addresses pain, weakness, or dysfunction in the pelvic floor muscles.
-These muscles function well and allow blood to flow to connective tissue and muscle tissue.
-This improves mobility.
+When these muscles function well and allow blood to flow to connective tissue and muscle tissue which will improve mobility.

 There are many reasons why pain and other issues around the pelvic floor may occur.
 It can be very frustrating and even embarrassing for some.
 It can make your life difficult and even prevent you from enjoying the things you love.